Unleash/unleash/website/docs/user_guide/rbac.md

 - **create feature toggles within the project**

   Lets the user create feature toggles within the project and create variants for said toggle.
-Note that they **can not assign strategies** to toggles without having the _create feature toggle_ permission for the corresponding environment.
+Note that they **can not assign strategies** to toggles without having the _create activation strategy_ permission for the corresponding environment.

 - **update feature toggles within the project**